Back

 Since I had limited time to visit the Buddhist temple, that was the transport I chose.

-It’s fairly easy to book a train from the official Korean Railway app.
-And although the receipt says you need to bring a printed version with you, I didn’t have any issue simply showing it on my phone to the platform staff.
-It’s a very busy route, as thousands commute between the two cities every day.
+It's fairly easy to book a train from the official Korean Railway app.
+Although the receipt says you need to bring a printed version with you, I didn't have any issue simply showing it on my phone to the platform staff.
+It's a very busy route, as thousands commute between the two cities every day.
 So I recommend booking a seat in advance.
 Particularly if you travel with someone and want to sit together.

 Busan would require a much longer stay to appreciate it.
 But I didn't have much time left in South Korea, so I opted for a day trip to the Buddhist temple alone.
 On the way from the station to the temple, I then saw plenty of sites I'd like to go back to.
 So here's another excuse to go back to visit South Korea.